khalil5754/khalil5754.github.io/_posts/2022-09-28-your-new-blog-post.md

-# What Machine Learning Really is: Random Forest Walk, Linear Regression, and Other Common Algorithms
+# What Does "Machine Learning" Mean?
+Random Forest Walk, Linear Regression, and Other Common Algorithms

 ## What is Machine Learning?